-Transfer applicants from outside Ohio University must follow the procedures for admission to the University.
+Transfer applicants from other institutions must follow the procedures for admission to Ohio University before contacting the School of Visual Communication.

-You must be enrolled for one academic year (three

-consecutive quarters) or the final 48 hours in the school to earn a degree.
+You must be enrolled for one academic year (three consecutive quarters) or the final 48 hours in the school to earn a degree.